ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/specific-procedures-of-cost-corrections.md

      a. if the Transaction is <b>issuing</b>, the cost is calculated by the average accumulated cost;

-     b. if the record is a <b>receipt</b> transaction and is part of a transfer or production process, its cost is recalculated according to the algorithm from articles <b>Calculating Cost For Produced Products</b>, <b>Calculating Cost For Returned Products</b> and <b>Calculating Cost For Transferred Products</b>;
+     b. if the record is a <b>receipt</b> transaction and is part of a transfer or production process, its cost is recalculated according to the algorithm from articles [Calculating Cost For Produced Products](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/original-cost-calculation/calculating-cost-for-produced-products.md), [Calculating Cost For Returned Products](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/original-cost-calculation/calculating-cost-for-returned-products.md) and [Calculating Cost For Transferred Products](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/original-cost-calculation/calculating-cost-for-transferred-products.md);

      c. if the record is a <b>receipt</b> transaction and is not part of a transfer or production process, the original cost is considered the actual cost.

 To make valid calculations, the cost of all store transactions affecting the current transactions should be recalculated correctly.

 At the end, the difference <b>[actual cost] - [current cost]</b> is calculated.
-Provided that it is different than zero, a new row is added in the <b>Cost Correction</b> sub-document for the current Transaction row, which contains the difference.
+Provided that it is different than zero, a new row is added in the [Cost Correction](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/index.md) sub-document for the current Transaction row, which contains the difference.

 ## Cost Correction generation procedure for the current Transaction results